nadohq/nado-rust-sdk/README.md

 ## Quickstart

 Instantiate a client on the chain you would like to interact with.
-For example, `ClientMode::InkTest` to use Ink testnet and `ClientMode::InkProd` to use Ink mainnet, etc.
+For example, `ClientMode::Test` to use Ink testnet and `ClientMode::Prod` to use Ink mainnet, etc.
 A signer (private key) is required for executes.
 A signer is not required for queries.
 For requests with many parameters, use the client to build and send requests.